rustylabs/BlueEngineDocs/src/second_chapter/window.md

 title | "Blue Engine"
 decorations | true
 resizable | true
+power_preference | true

 * Decorations are the title bar and the borders that windows have.
 Setting it to false will remove them, which is also called borderless windowing.

 * Resizable is a setting that allows the windows to be resized or stay in a fixed size.
 Having this set to false will also disable maximize and minimize options.

+* Define how much power should the app ask for